arnauqb/arnauqb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am currently a postdoctoral researcher at the Department of Computer Science of the University of Oxford.
+I'm also a (research fellow)[https://www.inet.ox.ac.uk/people/arnau-quera-bofarull/] at the Institute for New Economic Thinking and a research affiliate at MIT media lab.

 My background is mainly in theoretical physics; I read Physics and Mathematics at the University of Barcelona, followed by an MSc in Physics at the University of Heidelberg.
 I later obtained a PhD in Astrophysics at the University of Durham.